AI Governance & Safety February 18, 2026 · 9 min read

 AI Governance Is Not AI Ethics: A Practical Framework for Enterprise AI Oversight

-A practical framework for enterprise AI governance that maps NIST AI RMF, EU AI Act risk tiers, and SR 11-7 into a unified operating model with clear decision rights, risk classification, validation processes, and monitoring capabilities.
+A practical framework for enterprise AI Governance that maps NIST AI RMF, EU AI Act risk tiers, and SR 11-7 into a unified operating model with clear decision rights, risk classification, validation processes, and monitoring capabilities.

 The Poster on the Wall